List of Legends of Tomorrow characters: Lita

-Lita (portrayed by Mina Sundwall as a teenager; seasons 5-6; Emmerson Sadler at ages 5 and 7, Scarlett Jando at ages 8, 9, and 10) is a girl who wrote bad reviews of Mick's books.
+Lita (portrayed by Mina Sundwall as a teenager and young adult; seasons 5–6; Emmerson Sadler at ages 5 and 7, Scarlett Jando at ages 8, 9, and 10) is a girl who wrote bad reviews of Mick's books.
 He and Zari confront her, only to learn that Lita is his and Ali's daughter.
 In an attempt to help Mick and Lita reconcile, Ava takes him to key moments in her childhood, but it fails to work.

 In season six, a 2023 version of Lita is pregnant after she made out with a boy named Niko.
 While affected by this, Rory meets Niko and advises him to be a good parent for his future grandchild.

 Atropos

 Atropos (portrayed by Joanna Vanderham) is a member of the Moirai, or Fates, who control the destinies of every living being.
 After her sister, Clotho, took the Loom of Fate and scattered it across the multiverse to give everyone free will, she and Lachesis started a quest for vengeance against her.
-Atropos is described as “a ruthless killing machine with daggers made of bones.
-Wherever she goes, death follows.”
+Atropos is described as "a ruthless killing machine with daggers made of bones.
+Wherever she goes, death follows."

 Debuting in "Zari, Not Zari", after Atropos learned Clotho became Charlie and joined the Legends, she attacked them to steal their Loom of Fate fragments.
 Despite killing Behrad, Sara and Clotho fought Atropos off.
 Following this, she joined forces with Lachesis to steal Astra's soul coins and use her Encores to impede the Legends' efforts to rebuild the Loom.
 After several fights with the Legends, Sara killed Atropos by throwing her into the Loom of Fate.